How To Heal From Sexual Abuse (Sexual, Physical And Emotional)

 Psychotherapy is an opportunity to talk and reflect over your feelings, thoughts and problems.
 Writing down your thoughts and feelings regularly and exploring them with a Counsellor, friend or therapist can facilitate your healing.
 I recommend a Biblical Counsellor who has knowledge and experience of healing trauma, is Spirit led and encourages the Holy Spirit to facilitate in the counselling sessions.

 I believe that conventional psychotherapy can affect the mental health and the well being of the abused victim.
-I know this from experience as a psychotherapist and also from having received 34 years as a client in conventional psychotherapy for the treatment of abuse, which I fully healed from just over two decades ago.
+I know this from experience as a psychotherapist and also from having received 35 years as a client in conventional psychotherapy for the treatment of abuse, which I fully healed from just over two decades ago.
 (I the writer of this article is a survivor of all kinds of abuse and I started receiving Psychotherapy from age 9.)
-Dwelling on the past constantly in conventional therapy can be like constantly re-opening a wound, this does not allow space and time to heal adequately and deal with issues of the present moment effectively.
+Dwelling on the past constantly in conventional therapy can be like constantly re-opening a wound, this does not allow space and time to heal adequately and be able to deal with issues of the present moment effectively.

 I believe it is important to come from a point of view of pacifism, be loving and solution focused.
 Psychotherapy is usually client directed and as a result of this if the client lacks insight into the problem and is unable to see the best solution then the client will be stuck in a state of despair, frustration and will feel lost.